 The reducing power of the extracts was expressed in equivalents Fe2+ shown in Fig.3b.
 The results show that the capacity to reduce iron is proportional to the increase in sample concentration.
 However, the hydroethanol and aqueous extracts of Glyphaea brevis leaves showed different antioxidant activities, with values of 914.333 ± 2.205 μmol/L and 440.966 ± 1.105 μmol/L, indicating that the antioxidant activity of the hydroethanol extract was higher than that of the aqueous extract.
 This antioxidant power is due to the presence of secondary metabolites.

-Fig.3.
+Figure 3.
 Anti-free radical compound content (a), Ferrous Fe 2+ ion content (b)

 Data were expressed as mean ± MSE (n = 3)